 Essentially, Commands level up by accumulating “CP,” which is given by enemies at the same time as EXP, but at a different and unlisted rate.
 Gaining CP makes the Commands stronger, but that’s just a step in the process.
 When a Command has been levelled up enough (how much counts for “enough” varies by command) you can merge it with other Commands, causing them to form a new Command.
 What do they form?
 That’s up to the game’s expansive database, and that’s where things get tricky.

 There are a few general guidelines: combining a base-level spell with another base-level spell often produces the –ra level spell, and in most cases it’s easy as combining the –ra with the base-level to get the –ga.
-Likewise, combining the base-level elemental spells with base-level physical techniques often gets you an elementally-charged version of that physical technique, like Fire Raid instead of Strike Raid, or Blizzard Edge instead of Stun Edge.
-But guidelines will only get you so far as the most complicated spells have to be basically searched out at random, maybe with the assistance of Recipes that appear in the game.
-Recipes are not lists of commands with ingredients, unfortunately: they simply clarify what will happen in the process of merging, and don’t give you anything to shoot towards.
+Likewise, combining the base-level elemental spells with base-level physical techniques often gets you an elementally-charged version of that physical technique, so Strike Raid upgrades to Fire Raid, Stun Edge to Blizzard Edge.
+But guidelines will only get you so far, as the most complicated spells have to be basically searched out at random, maybe with the assistance of Recipes that appear in the game.
+Recipes are not lists of commands with ingredients, unfortunately: they simply clarify what will happen when you line up two Commands for merging, and don’t give you anything to shoot towards.
 Of course, most impatient players will rush straight to the internet, and I recommend you hold off as long as possible, because that can really break the game’s difficulty… but there’s another factor that makes it all the more frustrating.

 And that’s just the start of the trouble.
 Gradually you accumulate more and more Abilities, becoming arguably too powerful over time, but that’s not my complaint at the moment.
-No, my real problem is that this is how all Abilities are learned in this fashion (besides Scan and EXP Zero, and the game still implies that you learned them in this manner), and that means that integral Kingdom Hearts abilities like Second Chance, Once More and Leaf Bracer are essentially given to the player by lottery, even though the game’s difficulty skyrockets without those skills.
-Kingdom Hearts has, after all, assumed the existence of Second Chance in its late-game difficulty since way back in KH1.
-Leaf Bracer and Once More have been influencing late-game game balance since KH2, but in a way that was filling a fundamental flaw in the KH1 formula, so they feel equally fundamental.
+No, my real problem is that this is how all Abilities are learned in this fashion (besides Scan and EXP Zero, and the game still implies that your character learned them in this manner before the start fo the game).
+This means that integral Kingdom Hearts abilities like Second Chance, Once More and Leaf Bracer are essentially given to the player by lottery, even though the game’s difficulty skyrockets without those skills.
+Kingdom Hearts has assumed the player has Second Chance in its late-game ever since way back in KH1, and the devs account for that in the late-game’s difficulty!
+Leaf Bracer and Once More have been influencing late-game game balance since KH2.
 BBS is no exception, which means you either have to luck into these fundamentals… or you have to cheat!
 And I feel most players will eventually cheat!
 We’ll talk more about this several worlds from now (indeed, we’ll talk about the game’s difficulty and the troubles introduced by Command Merging quite possibly in their own post, so save your comments till then!), but it’s important to get a rough outline of the issue up front.